rose-pine/.github/contributing.md

 - Feature requests
 - Opinions & suggestions

-Even the smallest changes can help free up our time for general maintenance and promote a positive, functional and accessible experience for all ✨
+Even the smallest changes can help free up our time for general maintenance and promote a positive, functional and accessible experience for everyone ✨

 ## Bug reports & feature requests